Bltgn/DF-succubus/README.md

 * Fast and fire immune citizens.
 * The reintroduction of classic lore into Dwarf Fortress such as 40d demons
 * Spawning magma at will
-* Generating slade blocks to build an authentic spire.
+* Generating slade blocks to build an authentic demonic spire.
-* Corrupting enemies, pushing them into joining your side.
+* Corrupting enemies and allies, pushing them into joining your side.

 # Installation #
 * Install DF 40.24+ with DFHack r3